AdoriZahard/hi3er/docs/index.md

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----:
-Early | Veil of Tears | The Lonely Moon
+Early | Memory | Hometown
-Mid | Forget-Me-Not / Gold Goblet / Rainbow of Absence | The Lonely Moon / Dreamful Gold Late | Tin Flask or Key to the Deep | Dreamful Gold
+Mid | Veil of Tears / Fragile Friend / Rainbow of Absence | The Lonely Moon OR Dreamful Gold / Out of Reach Late | Tin Flask or Key to the Deep | Out of Reach

 !!! note
-    The Lonely Moon is a must to get F4 Double guaranteed.
-Dreamful Gold can be picked after F13 or however you see it fit.
+    Hometown is self-explanatory for +3 Hua signets.
+If you're struggling though, take The Lonely Moon instead.
+Afterwards, you can choose to keep it or go with Dreamful Gold (esp for 3* Remembrance Sigil Abuse) or stay with Out of Reach.
+This latter will become a really reliable source of gather.

 Time | Support 1 | Support 2
 :----: | :----: | :----: